Nirv-git/VRMods/README.md

 You can open the HeadLight Menu by clicking the Flashlight on the 'Here' Quick Menu page.

 ![image](https://user-images.githubusercontent.com/81605232/141174136-df77461f-ad73-4d92-9f54-b88f69b58664.png)

+# HideCameraIndicatorsMod
+Do you hate seeing cameras in front of people's faces staring at them?
+Does the camera indicator block your view?
+Well this is the mod for you!
+This mods has preferences for
+ * Hiding the Camera Indicator or shrinking it to 1/4 size
+ * Hiding the nameplate over the camera
+By default this adds a button to the UIX Quick Menu for changing the settings, this can be disabled in Mod Settings.

+You can always still see the red indicator when your menu is open

 # DisableQMSafeMode
 Ultra simple, just disables the Safe Mode button on the Quick Menu on game load.